Béla Károlyi: 1980s

-Romanian Federation officials criticized Károlyi because of his score protests at several international meets, including the 1980 Olympics.
-After the 1980 Olympics, Károlyi clashed with Romanian Federation officials, and tension escalated.
-During a 1981 gymnastics tour, Romanian team choreographer Géza Pozsár and the Károlyis defected and sought political asylum in the US, temporarily leaving their seven-year-old daughter Andrea with relatives in Romania.
-They settled in Texas.
+In 1980 Károlyi began to clash with Romanian Federation officials, in part because of his score protests at the 1980 Olympics and at several other international competitions that year.
+During a 1981 gymnastics tour, the Károlyis and Romanian team choreographer Géza Pozsár defected and sought political asylum in the US.
+Having temporarily left their seven-year-old daughter Andrea with relatives in Romania, the Károlyis settled in Texas.

-In 1981, a group of businessmen invited Károlyi to join a gymnastics business venture.
-He agreed to invest, and the Károlyis moved to Houston.
-When the gym ran into financial problems, Károlyi bought it.
+In 1981, Károlyi invested in a gymnastics venture at the invitation of a group of local businessmen and the Károlyis moved to Houston.
+When the gym later ran into financial problems, Károlyi bought it.
+His status as "Nadia's coach" quickly attracted gymnasts to the club.

-Károlyi's status as "Nadia's coach" quickly attracted gymnasts to his club.
-Three years after his defection, he attended the 1984 Olympics as the individual coach of Mary Lou Retton, who was crowned the all-around champion and Julianne McNamara, who won the gold medal for uneven bars.
-Olympic rules at the time did not permit a gymnast's personal coach to be present on the competition floor.
-Only the national coach Don Peters and his assistant were allowed on the floor.
-Károlyi obtained a maintenance man's pass so he could be near Retton and McNamara during the competition.
-ABC television network commented on this controversy during its broadcasts and often showed Retton and McNamara running over to the stands to speak to Károlyi.
-During the 1984 Olympics, Károlyi did not have an official position with the delegation.
-He slept in his car, and ignored Peters' instructions by holding supplementary workouts for his gymnasts.
-Károlyi's clout in the United States increased after the victories of his students in 1984, but so did resentment against him.
+He attended the 1984 Olympics as the personal coach of Mary Lou Retton, who was crowned the all-around champion, and Julianne McNamara, who won the gold medal in the uneven bars.
+Without an official position with the American delegation, Károlyi slept in his car, and also held supplementary workouts for his gymnasts, against the wishes of national coach Don Peters.
+To skirt Olympic rules prohibiting personal coaches on the competition floor, Károlyi obtained a maintenance man's pass, which got him close enough to Retton and McNamara to speak with them during the competition.
+ABC television network captured this and commented on the controversy during its broadcasts.

+Károlyi's clout in the United States increased in the wake of the 1984 Olympics, but so did resentment against him.
 After Retton's success in 1984, Károlyi purchased the Karolyi Ranch.
 He was paid by McDonald's to have their golden arch logo as part of his sleeve design on his outfit.
 His new gym, run from the ranch, attracted many of the country's top gymnasts.

-After the 1984 Olympics, USGF decided to replace Peters with Greg Marsden as Olympic coach.
+After the 1984 Olympics, USGF replaced Don Peters with Greg Marsden as Olympic coach.
 Marsden was a college coach with no private students and no financial interest in promoting one gymnast at the expense of another.
 Marsden said that he "thought some of the concerns the other coaches had about Károlyi were legitimate;" Marsden picked Donna Cozzo as his assistant national coach.
 Károlyi was furious and had to be dissuaded from boycotting the 1987 Pan American Games.
 He did not attend the meet, complaining that he was not allowed to coach although he was "providing fifty percent of the team".
-Károlyi's star gymnast Kristie Phillips competed in the meet finishing second behind Sabrina Mar, who trained with former Olympic coach Don Peters at SCATS gym in Huntington Beach, California.
+Károlyi's star gymnast Kristie Phillips finished second behind Sabrina Mar, who trained with former Olympic coach Don Peters at SCATS gym in Huntington Beach, California.